 What to expect: A heritage-rich celebration honouring lost loved ones via elaborate costumes, traditional food and street parties.

-Winter Festival of Lights, Niagara Falls, Ont., November to January 31 (exact dated TBD)
+Winter Festival of Lights, Niagara Falls, Ont., November to January 31 (exact date TBD)

 What to expect: Millions of colourful lights and animated displays adorn Niagara Parks, the Dufferin Islands and surrounding areas at Canada’s biggest illumination festival.